theiagen/VADR_models/README.md

 VADR, version 1.6.3, was executed with the container `us-docker.pkg.dev/general-theiagen/staphb/vadr:1.6.3`

+Further details:
+- reference sequence assembly: NC_001489
+- version number of assembly: 1
+- source of assembly: RefSeq
+- URL where assembly was downloaded: https://www.ncbi.nlm.nih.gov/nuccore/NC_001489.1
+- date of access and download of assembly: February 6th, 2024
+- details of any modifications made to assembly: None performed

 ## Contact

-For any inqueries please contact us at support@theiagen.com.
+For any inquiries please contact us at support@theiagen.com.